jonschlinkert/maintainers-guide-to-staying-positive/README.md

-# Maintainers Guide to Staying Positive
+# Maintainer's Guide to Staying Positive

 > Don't let the trolls get you down!
 Use this reference to avoid open-source burnout and keep doing what you love: writing code!